-When do you speak of atrial fibrillation?
+When is it atrial fibrillation?

-Common symptoms due to atrial fibrillation
+Common symptoms in atrial fibrillation

 Is atrial fibrillation dangerous?